We aim to break down barriers between oral and primary care to improve wellness and lower costs.

-The Initiative Integrating Oral Health and Medicine convenes academics, students, and corporate leaders in the health care community to develop exciting and innovative ideas around the integration of oral health and primary care — a core academic mission of Harvard School of Dental Medicine.
-Current research demonstrates that the economic benefit of providing oral health care leads to improved quality of life and also reduces overall healthcare costs.
-Initiative Board Members provide informed guidance on the Initiative's direction and serve as vital allies on issues related to the integration of oral health and primary care.
+The Initiative to Integrate Oral Health and Medicine convenes academics, students and leaders from the business and healthcare communities to advance innovative ideas around the integration of oral health and primary care — a core academic mission of Harvard School of Dental Medicine.
+Research demonstrates that the benefits of providing oral health care include improved quality of life and a reduction of overall healthcare costs.
+Initiative Board Members provide informed guidance and serve as vital allies on issues related to the integration of oral health and primary care.

 Foster discussion, guide public policy, and advocate for integrating oral health and primary care.

 Provide interdisciplinary connections among Harvard faculty, students, industry leaders and other higher education institutes to shape policy recommendations on oral health and primary care integration with an eye toward effectiveness.

 Collaborate with national, state, and local partners to identify and develop innovative strategies for improving oral and systemic health outcomes.